 – Babs Dijkshoorn / former Sustainability Manager, NN Group

 As a result of embedding integrated thinking, NN Group can better understand the environment in which it operates and respond to its stakeholders’ needs in a constructive way.
 They believe that if they take good care of their customers, their people and the communities in which they operate, this allows them to deliver solid long-term returns for shareholders.

 Read the full NN Group case study to learn more about how NN Group applies integrated thinking.
 Visit NN Group’s website to see their purpose and strategy.
 View the strategy section of the NN Group’s 2020 annual report.

 Integrated thinking and integrated reporting are mutually reinforcing.
-The Integrated Thinking Principles consider holistically the resources and relationships an organization uses or affects and the dependencies and trade-offs between them as value is created, thereby helping to break-down internal silos.
+The Integrated Thinking Principles consider holistically the resources and relationships an organisation uses or affects and the dependencies and trade-offs between them as value is created, thereby helping to break-down internal silos.
 The Integrated Reporting Framework drives high quality corporate reporting and connectivity between financial statements and sustainability-related financial disclosures, bringing together in one place the information that investors need to assess a company’s ability to create value over time.
-Visit our resource library to learn more, and stay tuned for the remainder of this blog series to see more examples of how other organizations have applied the Integrated Thinking Principles.
+Visit our resource library to learn more, and stay tuned for the remainder of this blog series to see more examples of how other organisations have applied the Integrated Thinking Principles.

 Next up: Governance.